-Why NLU for a Master's in Early Childhood Education
+Why NLU for a Master's in Early Childhood Education?

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands of educators and continue to graduate the majority of Illinois’ Golden Apple Award winners—one of the most prestigious teacher honors in the state.

 NLU was at the forefront of the kindergarten movement in 1886, preparing some of the first early childhood teachers to be employed in the Chicago area.
-Now more than a century later, our National College of Education continues to design and deliver the best in teacher education programs including the Master's in Early Childhood Education.
+Now more than a century later, our National College of Education continues to design and deliver the best in teacher education programs including the M.A.T. in Early Childhood Education.
 Class size is small and faculty is experienced and well known in the field.

-The Master's in Early Childhood Education is offered as a 15-18 month full-time program or can be completed part-time in 24-27 months.
+The Master's in Early Childhood Education degree is offered as a 15-18 month full-time program or can be completed part-time in 24-27 months.
 Students can take courses as a traditional student or join a cohort and follow a guaranteed course sequence.
 The program is also offered in a blended format so students may take some classes online and some on-campus.

 - Principles of child development that affect teaching and learning